neoneye/arcathon-docker-image/ARCathon2023/readme.md

 [Docker image: 2023-02-26T13-03.tar](2023-02-26T13-03.tar)

 The docker image had the wrong architecture.
 It was supposed to be amd64.
 I had submitted arm64.
-I guess it's because I rewrote my notes about regenerating the docker image.
+I guess it's because I rewrote my notes about regenerating the docker image, and thus messed up the docker image's architecture.

 Score 0.98 and 2% of the secret tasks.